Exploring the Past free lectures

 The Exploring the Past FREE Lecture series in collaboration with the Historical Association

-The Centre for Lifelong Learning has teamed up with the Historical Association to bring you this exciting series of FREE talks delivered by local postgraduates and academics together with very special Historical Association guest lectures delivered by renowned scholars from universities across the UK.
+Continuing & Professional Education have teamed up with the Historical Association to bring you this exciting series of FREE talks delivered by local postgraduates and academics together with very special Historical Association guest lectures delivered by renowned scholars from universities across the UK.

 These monthly talks present an exciting window into research undertaken in areas like history, archaeology, literature, and religion.
 They are intended to provide adult learners with a fresh and up to the minute taster of the kinds of research undertaken within the humanities at Cardiff University and beyond and to give you a taste for university study and research.

 For most talks, there’s NO need to book just turn up on the night!